CF9/Databases.RGDemo/README.md

 Create the Jenkins Build Job
 ----------------------------

 Instead of writing out everything, below is a screenshot of the configuration for the Jenkins job.
-I'll update this shortly.
+I'll update the README.md file with the actual settings shortly.

 ![Jenkins Screenshot](http://i.imgur.com/pjwGFKp.png "Jenkins Job Configuration Screenshot")